collection-json/spec/README.md

 #### 1.1 Reading and Writing Data

-The [Collection+JSON][] media type supports a limited form of read/write semantics; the Create-Read-Update-Delete (or CRUD) pattern.
+The [Collection+JSON][] media type supports a limited form of read/write semantics; the Create-Read-Update-Delete (or CRUD) pattern (where an Update operation means wholesale replacement, not partial modification).
 In addition to CRUD operations, the [Collection+JSON][] media type supports Query Templates.

 This section describes the details of how clients can recognize and implement reads and writes found within [Collection+JSON][] responses.